 Summer Storms and Roof Damage

-Summer will be here in Billings before you know it, and while the warmer days and longer night make such an appealing daydream, it also means that dramatic hail storms, violent lightning storms, and even possible tornadoes are upon us.
+Summer is upon us and while the warmer days and longer night make such an appealing daydream, it also means that dramatic hail storms, violent lightning storms, and even possible tornadoes are upon us.
 It may not be all that bad, unless you are someone who has had to struggle with an insurance company to cover your end of a replacement roof.

 If you are concerned about damage to your roof from a storm, give Lynnrich a call to evaluate your roof for you, and Lynnrich can even help you to take the next steps with your insurance company to ensure that your home stays protected from the elements with a functional roof.
 Document, document, document… Document the damages to your roof , so that your insurance company can’t question the how or when damage happened.